GenericMappingTools/gmt/doc_modern/rst/source/supplements/misc/dimfilter.rst

 input and/or with a new **-I**\ ncrement.
 In this way, one may have "extra space" in the input data so that there will be no edge effects for the output grid.
-If the filter is low-pass, then the output may be less frequently sampled than the input. **-Q** is for the error analysis mode and only requires the total number of columns in the input file, which contains the filtered depths.
+If the filter is low-pass, then the output may be less frequently sampled than the input.
+The **-Q** option is for the error analysis mode and expects the input file to contains the filtered depths.
 Finally, one should know that **dimfilter** will not produce a smooth output as other spatial filters do because it returns a minimum median out of *N* medians of *N* sectors.
 The output can be rough unless the input data is noise-free.